lav30/nobelprizes/index.md

 ### a.
 By Gender

 - Men are more likely to be awarded a Nobel Prize in all categories.
-- Women are more likely to receive a Nobel Prize in Peace or Literature
+- Women are more likely to receive a Nobel Prize in Peace or Literature.
-- Women awarded too few Physics and Economics awards to produce a box plot.
+- Women awarded too few Physics and Economics awards to provide a meaningful analysis.

 ### b.
 By Category